nessita/configglue/doc/howto/custom-schema-options.rst

 :meth:`~configglue.pyschema.schema.ConfigOption.__init__` method of
 :class:`~configglue.pyschema.schema.ConfigOption` (or your parent class).

-In our example, we'll call our option ``UpperCaseDictConfigOption``.
+In our example, we'll call our option ``UpperCaseDictOption``.
 (It's a good idea to call your :class:`~configglue.pyschema.schema.ConfigOption` subclass ``<Something>ConfigOption``, so it's easily identifiable as a :class:`~configglue.pyschema.schema.ConfigOption` subclass.)
-It behaves mostly like a :class:`~configglue.pyschema.schema.DictConfigOption`, so we'll subclass from that::
+It behaves mostly like a :class:`~configglue.pyschema.schema.DictOption`, so we'll subclass from that::

     from configglue import pyschema

-    class UpperCaseDictConfigOption(pyschema.DictConfigOption):
+    class UpperCaseDictOption(pyschema.DictOption):
-        """ A DictConfigOption with all upper-case keys. """
+        """ A DictOption with all upper-case keys. """

         def parse(self, section, parser=None, raw=False):
-            parsed = super(UpperCaseDictConfigOption, self).parse(
+            parsed = super(UpperCaseDictOption, self).parse(
                 section, parser, raw)
             result = {}
             for k, v in parsed.items():